 BRAKES – They are a must!
 Make sure the trailer has brakes on all 4 wheels.
 Some trailers are equipped with brakes on the rear wheels only and some trailers have no brakes at all.
 A tiny house on a trailer without brakes is unsafe.

 - TOWING – A tiny house trailer frame by itself should weigh under 2000lbs.
 Once your trailer is fully loaded with your cute little house, it will have a total weight of up to 10,000lbs.
 You’ll need a full size truck to pull it.
-The truck will need to have a tow package that at least includes the connection for lights and brakes.
+The truck will need to have a tow package that includes the connection for lights and brakes.